KBRC

-KBRC (1430 kHz) is a commercial AM radio station in Mount Vernon, Washington, and serving Skagit County.
-It airs a classic rock radio format and is owned by John and Julia Di Meo.
-The studios and offices are on Freeway Drive in Mount Vernon.
+KBRC (1430 AM) is a commercial radio station in Mount Vernon, Washington, and serving Skagit County.
+It airs a classic rock format and is owned by John and Julia Di Meo.
+Studios are located on Freeway Drive in Mount Vernon.

 By day, KBRC is powered at 5,000 watts non-directional.
 But to protect other stations on 1430 AM from interference at night, it reduces power to 1,000 watts and uses a directional antenna with a two-tower array.
 Programming is also heard on 250-watt FM translator K275CV at 102.9 MHz.